TN 140 (05-26)

 In cases that require manual offsetting:

-• If an overpayment has been determined (i.e., after netting - see SI 02220.015A.5. and SI 02201.015B.), and
+• If an overpayment has been determined (i.e., after netting, refer to SI 02220.015B.5. and SI 02201.015B.), and

-• The overpaid individual has received an initial overpayment notice and the appeal period has expired (SI 02201.015C.; SM 01311.170), then
+• The overpaid individual has received an initial overpayment notice and the appeal period has expired SI 02201.015C.; SM 01311.170, then

 3. c.

-If one member of an eligible couple is underpaid and the other member is overpaid, release the underpayment unless the underpaid member agrees to have it used to offset the spouse's overpayment.
-(See SI 02201.010B.4., SI 02201.015A.4., and SI 02201.022.)
+If one member of an eligible couple is underpaid and the other member is overpaid, release the underpayment unless the underpaid member agrees to use their underpayment to offset their spouse's overpayment and the overpaid spouse has exhausted appeal rights.
+Refer to SI 02201.010B.4., SI 02201.015A.4., and SI 02201.022.

 a.
 If the initial overpayment notice has not been issued: